jonchoi/jon-choi.github.io/about.md

 Currently, I am advising & investing part-time while taking some time to figure out what's next.

-Here are some of the recent talks that I gave: [coming soon].
+Here are some of the recent talks that I gave: [Beyond Blocks, July 2018](beyond-blocks), more coming soon.

 Fun facts: I like to play racquet sports and [nosedive surfboards][nosedive-link].
 I've lived in 9 cities, and love eating spicy food.